February 04, 2020

 Who Needs Rules?

-British Prime Minister Boris Johnson clashed with the European Union Monday over the a post-Brexit trade deal, a few days after Britain left the bloc, Reuters reported.
+British Prime Minister Boris Johnson clashed with the European Union Monday over the post-Brexit trade deal, a few days after Britain left the bloc, Reuters reported.

 Britain wants to negotiate a trade deal by the end of this year, but EU leaders warned that tariffs and quotas might be imposed unless Johnson complied with EU rules.